 First, the nitty gritty:

 App Academy is nearly a decade old, having been founded in 2012.
-They have nearly 5,000 bootcamp alumni to boot and tens of thousands more who have participated in the company’s free coding program.
-App Academy boasts three core programs centered around the software engineering career track: a full-time, on campus immersive program (currently remote during COVID, but would typically be in person in New York and San Francisco), a full-time remote bootcamp, and a part-time remote bootcamp.
+They have over 5,000 bootcamp alumni to boot and tens of thousands more who have participated in the company’s free coding program.
+App Academy boasts three core programs centered around the software engineering career track: a full-time, on campus immersive program1, a full-time remote bootcamp, and a part-time remote bootcamp.
 In addition to those courses, they offer a free, self-paced coding program called App Academy Open.
 It’s the same curriculum that our on-campus students learn, but it’s free for everyone, everywhere to access.

 One major perk App Academy offers is a Bootcamp Prep course.
 It sets you up for success for not only their bootcamp, but any of the other top coding programs in the country (Flatiron School included).
 It also guarantees you admission to one of those programs, or you get your money back.